-A port will be disabled when its port Control register is written to with bit 2 (Disable) of the value field set from an extended PHY packet of type 'PHY register write' from a Bus Manager or from the link associated with the node in which the port resides.
-Each method is described in the following paragraphs.
+A port will be disabled when its port Control Set register is written to with the Disable bit set via an extended PHY packet of type 'PHY register write.'

-When a port has its Disable bit set as the result of an extended PHY register write packet from a Bus Manager, the port's node immediately responds with a PHY response packet which includes the value contained in the Control register of the port to be disabled.
+When a port has its Disable bit set the port's node immediately responds with a PHY response packet which includes the value contained in the Control register of the port to be disabled.

-Upon completion of sending the PHY response packet, the node in which the port to be disabled resides asserts TX\DATA\END to all of its connected and active ports followed by a short reset to all connected and active ports except the port to which the port to be disabled is connected, to which it asserts TX\PRT\DISABLED (Arb\A\Tx = 0, Arb\B\Tx = 0) and ceases to drive TpBias (i.e. its TpBias generator is turned off - output goes to a high impedance).
+Upon completion of sending the PHY response packet, the node in which the port to be disabled resides asserts TX\DATA\END to all of its active ports followed by a short reset to all but the port to be disabled.
+The disabled port asserts TX\PRT\DISABLED (Arb\A\Tx = 0, Arb\B\Tx = 0) and ceases to drive TpBias (i.e. its TpBias generator is turned off - output goes to a high impedance).
 The port being disabled asserts TX\PRT\DISABLED for a time period of Notifyhold.

 The port on the far end (connected to the newly disabled port) receives TX\PRT\DISABLED as RX\ROOT\CONTENTION.
 When the port on the far end detects a loss of TpBias from the disabled port to which it is connected, it will responds as previously outlined.